 Is there any evidence that COVID-19 can infect domestic pets?

 This is a really tough question.
-There are now several reported cases – despite many thousands of cats and dogs being tested.
+There are now several reported cases – including in the UK – despite many thousands of cats and dogs being tested.
 This would suggest that if infection is possible, it is very, very rare.

 However, there are so far no reports of any dogs developing the disease, and it is unlikely that they are capable of sustaining long-term replication infection with the virus.
 There is one report of a cat in Belgium who tested positive for the virus and had respiratory and gastrointestinal symptoms.
 However, whether the virus caused the symptoms, or whether the cat had something else and was simply contaminated by their (infected) owner is not yet clear.
 There are also reports of tigers becoming infected and showing symptoms – but the tiger genome is quite different from that of domestic cats, and so they may be more susceptible.